The CFA® Exams

 Multiple-choice questions (MCQs) on all three levels of the CFA exam are machine-graded, with about 10% of exams being re-graded by hand to check for inconsistencies and ensure accuracy.
 During the grading period, the clarity and validity of multiple-choice questions may be reevaluated based on results and complaints from the testing period.
 Any questions found to be unclear or invalid will be credited towards a candidate's score.

 Essays are also graded a second time by a different person to ensure fairness.
 If the first and second scores for these essays differ, the essay will be graded a third time.
 During the official evaluation, CFA exam graders are divided into groups and use a rubric provided by the CFAI to grade questions.
 Different levels of charterholders and a "grader of graders" grade all exams and review each other's work to maintain consistency during the first week of grading.
 The middle 50% of exam scores are graded again during the second week, and if there are significant differences in grading, the exams are graded a third time.
-Finally, the exams are given a MPS (minimum passing score).
+Finally, the exams are given an MPS (minimum passing score).

 Apart from analyzing the CFA exam grading system and its working, having clarity on what the scoring components stand for is also important.
 A black dotted line indicates the MPS; a thick, dark blue line shows your score.
 If the line is above the MPS, you passed.
 If it is below the MPS, you did not pass.